-This will also depend on the type of material the fabric and poles.
+This will also depend on the type of material, the fabric, and the poles.
 Some canopies offer ultra-light legs that make transport and setup easier.
-Look for legs that have telescoping aluminum if you are looking for something light.
+Look for legs with telescoping aluminum if you are looking for something light.

 The best camping canopy for rain has extra features

 A camping canopy for the rain with a sidewall will give you added protection from the weather and sun.
 They also offer added privacy.
-There are full and half-wall sizes available and can include a variety of materials.
+There are full and half-wall sizes available, and they can include various materials.

-If you’re expecting heavy rainstorms, then you will want to weigh your canopy.
+You will want to weigh your canopy if you’re expecting heavy rainstorms.
 Do this before potential gusts of wind blow it away!
-You can buy leg weights, sandbags, anchors.
+You can buy leg weights, sandbags, and anchors.
 You can even tie-downs if your canopy doesn’t already come with them.

 The Wenzel Magnetic Screen House offers a shady bug-free zone.
 Cool off in the shade and shield yourself from the rain.
 This screen house has a sturdy steel and fiberglass frame that sets up easily over a picnic table.

 The magnetic front and back doors provide hands-free entry.
-There is also automatic closure to make going in and out with kids, food, or pets easy.
+There is also automatic closure to make going in and out easy with kids, food, or pets.

 - Large, easy entry ‘I’ style doors with magnetic closure